ChrisJP-Embedded/flash_driver/README.md

 First pass implementation of a high-level flash driver for embedded systems.

-Implemented within Docker container / test environment, testing to be driven via python.
+Implemented within Docker container / test environment, testing to be driven via python, devloped in WSL.

 See main.c, flash_driver_lib/src.